yezz123/fastango/README.md

   - Create a JWT token creator & verifier.
 - Create a simple Password hash using `hashlib`.
 - Create an Email Validator.
+- Provide a Token Creator for login after adding a new package `passlib`.
+- Add A simple Crud file for MongoDB Provider.
+  - Soon will be added for Postgresql Provider, & SQLite Provider.

 ## Development 🚧